liquidlight/lint/readme.md

 - Name the linter the name of the tool it is using, rather than a generic "lint" name (e.g. `php:coding-standards` instead of `php:lint`)
 - If it is the only, or most common linter for that language, feel free to alias `lint`
 - The linter should report by default and fix if `--fix` is added (sometimes is involves adding `--dry-run` by default and removing if fixing is required)
+- Add the linter to the list above